kristjanari/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+The file speech.sh (in speechtotext folder) asks the user for his phone number.
+Then the program reads the phone number back to the user and asks for confirmation and reacts appropriately.

 Bonus Activity:

 If you are really excited about Speech to Text, you can try out [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) and [voice2json](http://voice2json.org/install.html)